Large Format Inkjet Printing

 Our Ricoh Pro C7200e can print a variety of paper types and sizes.
-We currently stock uncoated Bond and coated Matte in three different sizes.
+Please refer below to find the available medias we supply for Laser printing.
 As we grow and continue to expand our services we hope to bring more paper types into our inventory, in the meantime we do allow for customers to bring in certain types of paper to be printed on.
 Please read below for further guidelines.

 Ricoh Pro C7200e is a Laser printer equipped to handle any Laser paper.